rusnelu/hello-world/README.md

 Hi,

-I'm Nelu and i want to learn to be front-end web developer.
+I'm Nelu and i want to learn to be a front-end web developer.